Make your own white clover tea this spring & summer!

 You can’t have summer in the South without a jar of ice cold sweet tea.
-If you are up for a little bit of foraging, you can customize your tea this summer.
+If you are up for a little bit of foraging, you can turn your regular sweet tea into a sweet & healthy iced herbal tea with white clover!
+Read on for my White Clover Iced Tea Recipe with Fresh Mint and Honey!

 There are tons of edible herbs, flowers, and weeds that make yummy and healthy additions for hot and cold drinks alike.
 Our yard is full of dandelions and clover so my foraging adventures have been focused on those two plants.